20Avuzwa/20Avuzwa/README.md

-Hi, I'm** Avuzwa Mtsolongo**, a data enthusiast with a background in Physical Sciences and a growing passion for data analytics and software development.
+Hi, I'm Avuzwa Mtsolongo, a data enthusiast with a background in Physical Sciences and a growing passion for data analytics and software development.

 My academic journey has equipped me with strong problem-solving skills and a solid understanding of mathematical and statistical methods.
 I have since transitioned into the world of data analysis, with a keen interest in uncovering insights from complex datasets and applying them to real-world business challenges.